its-tapas/its-tapas/README.md

 💡  I like to explore new technologies and develop software solutions and quick hacks.

-🎓  I'm currently studying Computer Science and engineering at VIT Bhopal University
+🎓  Completed my Bachelor of Technology in Computer Science and engineering at VIT Bhopal University

 🌱  I'm on track for learning more about DevOps, Systems Design, and Cloud Architecture.